 The term Ocean Carbon Hot Spots refers to the WBC regions of the ocean, which exhibit large mean annual air-to-sea CO2 fluxes (blue regions in Figure 1a) and elevated surface eddy kinetic energy (blue regions in Figure 1b) – characteristics ideal for the study of biophysical interactions and carbon cycle processes.

-The workshop will bring together the physical, chemical, and biological oceanographic observing community with the climate modeling community.
-Meeting participation will be limited to ~60 attendees selected through an online application process.
+The workshop brought together the physical, chemical, and biological oceanographic observing community with the climate modeling community.
+Meeting participation was limited to ~60 attendees selected through an online application process.

-The workshop will begin with a keynote address reviewing physical and biogeochemical processes in WBC regions.
-The remainder of the workshop will include four sessions distributed over two days with time devoted to discussion and synthesis after each session, which will help guide the workshop report and review paper.
-The organizing committee will invite speakers for select topics in addition to choosing speakers (particularly early career scientists and students) from the pool of applicants who indicate an interest in presenting when filling out the online application.
-Those who submit an abstract and are not slated to give a talk may be selected to present a poster.
-Due to time and space restrictions, the organizing committee will make decisions based on the total number of abstracts received.
+The workshop started with a keynote address reviewing physical and biogeochemical processes in WBC regions.
+The remainder of the workshop included four sessions distributed over two days with time devoted to discussion and synthesis after each session, which helped guide the workshop report and review paper.
+The organizing committee invited speakers for select topics in addition to choosing speakers (particularly early career scientists and students) from the pool of applicants who indicated an interest in presenting when filling out the online application.
+Those who submitted an abstract and were not slated to give a talk were selected to present a poster.

-Community building, expansion of cross-disciplinary vocabularies, and facilitation of new collaborations are all intended outcomes of the workshop.
-In addition, synthesis of modeling and observational perspectives will be collected to inform recommendations for OceanObs’19.
+Community building, expansion of cross-disciplinary vocabularies, and facilitation of new collaborations were all intended outcomes of the workshop.
+In addition, synthesis of modeling and observational perspectives was collected to inform recommendations for OceanObs’19.